decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

 {{< hint warning >}}
 **📔 Note**: For any issues not related to the SDK please contact the support team.
 To reach out, please visit this page [intercom.decentraland.org](https://intercom.decentraland.org/) or send us an email to [hello@decentraland.org](mailto:hello@decentraland.org).
 You can also find us on [Discord](https://decentraland.org/discord/).
 The team is available to help out from Monday-Sunday, 12pm to 9pm UTC and will do its best to get back in touch as soon as possible.
 You can expect a reply within 60 min on Discord during the above time frame and within 24h on email.

+You can also contact the DAO support team on the [DAO Discord](https://discord.gg/bxHtcMxUs4).
 {{< /hint >}}

 **Additional Tips for Bug Reports:**